- Fruits: berries (other)

 - Sustainable Communities: local and regional food systems, new business opportunities

-However, with emerging niche markets, the issue is almost NEVER that of “production” but of “marketing”.
-Experiences in other places suggest that a mix of market opportunities may be accessible to small growers (sales of fruit to wineries, sales of juice or jellies at farmers markets, etc.), but no such research has been done to assess these opportunities for Minnesota producers.
-Further, would a growers cooperative contribute positively to elderberry growing, processing and marketing elderberries and elderflowers?
+The primary issue we address is whether small sustainable/organic farmers can further diversify their businesses by profitably growing and processing elderberries in MN.
+With emerging niche markets, the issue is almost NEVER that of “production” but of “marketing”.
+Experiences in other places suggest that a mix of market opportunities may be accessible to small growers (sales of fruit to wineries, sales of juice or jellies at farmers markets, etc), but no such research has been done to assess these opportunities for Minnesota producers.
+Further, we see a vision for small growers to share in elderberry processing capacity through a growers cooperative, something which has not been done in Missouri or elsewhere.